 Network 9 Emergency Updates and Transportation Resources

 The Network is required by the Centers for Medicare and Medicaid Services (CMS) to track the status of facility operations and patient access to treatment during an emergency.
 The Network works with federal, state, and local government agencies to assist with patient safety and ensure dialysis facilities are prioritized to remain open.
-If dialysis staff or patients require assistance, please contact the Network at 216-593-0001 or 844-819-3010.
+If dialysis staff or patients require assistance, please contact the IPRO ESRD Network Program at 516-686-9790 or 800-238-3773 (ESRD).

 Facility Closures and Altered Schedules